SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

     ├── 2
     └── 3
 ```
-So we give each child list to the already apply-child-possibility function and we yield the returned tree.
+So we give each child list to the apply-child-possibility function and we yield the returned tree.
 ```clojure
 yield(apply-child-possibility(childs))
 ```